 - Vitamins and supplements

 Avoid administering any medication to your pet that is not their prescription.
-Pet owners are often tempted to medicate their pet to clear up diarrhea or soothe a limp, but pets do not metabolize drugs the same way as people.
-Overdoses can easily occur, as most pets require much less medication, or fatal toxicity can develop, as is the case with acetaminophen ingestion in cats.
+Pet owners are often tempted to medicate their pets to clear up diarrhea or soothe a limp, but pets do not metabolize drugs the same way as people.
+Overdoses can easily occur, as most pets require much less medication or fatal toxicity can develop, as is the case with acetaminophen ingestion in cats.
 Store your pill bottles securely in a latched cabinet, and keep your pet out from underfoot when you take your medication to prevent them from gulping down a dropped pill.

 Human medications aren't the only ones that cause problems for pets-their own products can cause toxicity, too.
 Some of the most common veterinary products that lead to pet toxicity include: